N3TWORK/thrift/README.md

 == Restrictions ==

-- No __isset for recording if optional, non-nullable types were provided
+- optional, non-nullable values are always written when saving thrift

-- Thus, optional, non-nullable values are always written when saving thrift
+	- because we don't have isset
-	- We could extend to only write if non-default-value
+	- we could effectively get this behavior back by only writing non-default values

-- nullable option is not supported
+	- but we're not writing from c#, so we don't care

-- TException types are not supported (TODO: allow types to be classes w/ annotation)
+- "nullable", silverlight support dropped (why: implementation ease; we're not using the features)

-== Bugs / Untested / Broken ==
+== Bugs / Untested ==

 - typedefs of typedefs is probably broken (i.e, something like this: